Particl-Community/academy/part-guides/partguides_staking.rst

 .. rst-class:: bignums

     #.
-Choose the staking pool you want to use from the list above, open its website, and copy the pool's staking address.
-(It should look something like ``pcs19453kf98kz47yktqv7x36j39xa07mtvqx8evse``).
+Select a staking pool from the list above, visit its website, and copy the pool's staking address (e.g., ``pcs1vzuadmp42slqapdm8eevm6g8ntm3hlvgptmyjy``).
     #.
-Open up your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`Public` balance.
+Ensure that your :guilabel:`Public` balance contains PART coins.
     #.
-In the Wallet module of :term:`Particl Desktop`, navigate to the :guilabel:`Overview` page.
+Within :term:`Particl Desktop`'s Wallet module, navigate to the :guilabel:`Overview`.
     #.
-Click on the downward-facing arrow in the :guilabel:`Cold staking` widget on the right of your screen.
+Access the :guilabel:`Cold staking` widget and click the :guilabel:`Set up cold staking` button to input the pool's staking public key in the designated area, then enable cold staking.
     #.
-Click on the blue :guilabel:`Set up cold staking` button to enter your staking public key in the designated space and confirm with a click on the :guilabel:`Enable cold staking` button.

-            - Enter your password when prompted to.
-    #.
-To fully activate cold staking, click on the :guilabel:`Zap` button to instantly bring the progress bar to 100%.
+To immediately activate cold staking in full, use the :guilabel:`Zap` button to fast-track the progress to 100%.

-            - Enter your password when prompted to.

 ..
 Enable hardware staking
 .. -----------------------